velveteenlabs/velveteen-endpoint-investigation/README.md

 ## Overview

-This project demonstrates a structured investigation of suspicious endpoint activity involving persistence, script-based execution, and external communication.
+This project presents a structured investigation of suspicious endpoint activity involving persistence, script-based execution, and external communication.

-The analysis was conducted using a custom-built threat hunting framework (Velveteen) and focuses on correlating technical indicators into a complete attack chain.
+The analysis was conducted using a custom-built threat hunting framework (**Velveteen**) and focuses on correlating technical indicators into a complete and coherent attack chain.

 ---

+## What This Project Demonstrates

+* Identification of persistence mechanisms (scheduled tasks)
+* Analysis of PowerShell-based execution techniques
+* Detection of suspicious file artifacts (DLL side-loading indicators)
+* Correlation of endpoint, file, and network activity
+* Translation of technical findings into structured intelligence reporting

+---

 ## Key Findings

-* PowerShell execution using execution policy bypass
+* PowerShell execution using `ExecutionPolicy Bypass`
 * Persistence established via scheduled task (`WinReconService`)
-* Suspicious DLL artifacts consistent with side-loading
+* Suspicious DLL artifacts consistent with side-loading behavior
 * Outbound encrypted communication to flagged infrastructure

 These findings indicate coordinated activity rather than isolated anomalies.